nablarch/nablarch-document/en/examples/index.rst

 Example
 =======

-Examples are implementation examples that demonstrate how to use the features of the Nablarch Application Framework, and are created for each :ref:`runtime platform <runtime_platform>`.
+Example is an implementation example that demonstrates how to use the features of the Nablarch Application Framework, and is created for each :ref:`runtime platform <runtime_platform>`.
-This chapter describes the procedures for building the environment and executing the application, which are necessary for Examples.
+This chapter describes the procedures for building the environment and executing the application, which are necessary for each Example.

   .. tip::
-    Examples are not intended to be used to create a full-fledged application by modifying Examples.
+    Examples are not intended to be used to create a full-fledged applications by modifying each Example.
     If you want to create a full-fledged application, create it from :ref:`blank_project`.